jklust/gamdpy/README.md

 ## LinkerError: libcudadevrt.a not found
 A workaround to fix the error `numba.cuda.cudadrv.driver.LinkerError: libcudadevrt.a not found` is to make a symbolic link to the missing file.
-This can be done by running the somthing like the below in the terminal:
+This can be done by running the something like the below in the terminal:

 ```bash
 ln -s /usr/lib/x86_64-linux-gnu/libcudadevrt.a .